 Equity Dollars should be used for additional positions or staff time to support students farthest from educational justice.
 These positions should be directly connected to the building's CSIP and Racial Equity Action plans as determined through the BLT budgeting process.
-Funds left over that cannot fund positions may be used to purchase books, intervention materials, etc.
+Funding not spent on staffing may be used to purchase books, intervention materials, etc. for targeted student groups.